RossPatterson/CMS-370-BREXX/README.md

 8. Extract the archive of `HELP` files: `VMARC UNPK BREXXSRC VMARC A BRXHELP VMARC A (OLDDATE`.
 9. Extract the `HELP` files: `VMARC UNPK BRXHELP VMARC A * * A (OLDDATE`.
 10. Move the `* HELPREXX` files to the `HELP` disk (typically `MAINT 19D`).
-11. Merge the `HELP HELPTASK` file into the HELP HELPTASK` file on the `HELP` disk.
+11. Merge the `REXX HELPTASK` file into the HELP HELPTASK` file on the `HELP` disk.
-12. Re-save the CMS saved systemt to update the shared Y-stat:
+12. Re-save the CMS saved system to update the shared Y-stat:
    1. `DEFINE STORAGE 16M`
    2. `IPL 190 CLEAR`
    3. `SAVESYS CMS`